 Nathan’s pushed his chair back and he pulled himself up to his very ample height.
 He bristled; his belly quivering.
 He was tall.
 But he was nearly as wide.

 ‘If you were all not such cheapskates we could have done both!
 There are plenty of good restaurants around here!’

 “I am sick of paying for your extra tasting plates!”
 Eric shouted, standing a full head shorter than Nathan.

 I had to admit that on the inside I had hoped to eat a bit better than the pizza and pasta we had usually settled on.
-The menù turistico – cheap and filling with some Lambrusco or beer to wash it down.
+The menù Turistico – cheap and filling with some Lambrusco or beer to wash it down.
 Maybe gelato at the end.
 But I was sick of splitting the bill; especially since they always ordered enough for four.

 I am not sure who pushed who first.
 An awkward pause followed.
 An imaginary spotlight shone on the two main actors; the orchestra came to a crescendo.
-The whole restaurant was focused on the misbehaving tourists as we waited for it to either subside or turn into to an all-out brawl.
+The whole restaurant was focused on the misbehaving tourists as we waited for it to either subside or turn into an all-out brawl.

 My money was on Eric.
 He might have had 20 years on Nathan but he was nimble and fit.
 He was used to tramping.
 Laurie stood up and moved between them.
 The spell broken by his quiet presence – they stood down.
-Leah and Nathan left and we spent the rest of night gossiping about them.
+Leah and Nathan left and we spent the rest of the night gossiping about them.

 Then the bill came.
-They had gone without settling-up.
+They had gone without settling up.